jdinalt/forgather/syntax.md

 !singleton:/path/to/my/pymodule.py:MyClass [ "foo", "bar" ]
 ```

-When using a file-import which itself has relative imports, you will need to specify which directories to search for relative imports:
+When using a file-import, which itself has relative imports, you will need to specify which directories to search for relative imports:

 ```yaml
 # See: https://docs.python.org/3/library/operator.html